Quant-Insight/Qi_API/README.md

 It contains three main folders:

   * 1.Built_In_Functions: contains QI's API functions.
-  * 2.Pull_Data: contains useful examples of how to get the most of QI's API functions.
+  * 2.Pull_Data: contains useful examples of how to pull the data of QI's database.
-  * 3.Use_Case_Functions: contains examples of what a PM/Quant would do on a daily basis.
+  * 3.Use_Case_Functions: contains examples of some of the tasks our users need to do on their jobs.

 ## What do you need to start using the API?